 Design of Nested Decision Execution Framework for High-Frequency Trading¶

-Daily trading (e.g. portfolio management) and intraday trading (e.g. orders execution) are two hot topics in Quant investment and usually studied separately.
+Daily trading (e.g. portfolio management) and intraday trading (e.g. orders execution) are two hot topics in Quant investment and are usually studied separately.

 The design of the framework is shown in the yellow part in the middle of the figure above.
 Each level consists of